-Ha Do is the Senior Partner leading KPMG Hanoi office.
-KPMG is Vietnam’s largest professional services firm, with approximately 1,000 employees working from its offices in Hanoi, Ho Chi Minh City and Thanh Hoa.
-The Firm was granted the Prime Minister’s Award for its contribution to the finance sector, is recognized as a Tier One Tax Firm by the International Tax Review, and is the only one to be voted as “Vietnam Tax Firm of the Year”.
+KPMG is one of the largest professional services firms in Vietnam.
+The Firm was granted the Prime Minister’s Award for its contribution to the finance sector, has been recognized as a Tier One Tax Firm by the International Tax Review.

-Ha has 19 years of experience in providing tax and consulting services, advising on investment forms, merger and acquisition, cross border transactions, investment and tax structuring to leading multi-national corporations in Vietnam.
-She has been advising both investors and EPC contractors on Vietnam’s major refinery projects, and has been deeply involved in the first SOE debt restructuring project in Vietnam, under a UK scheme of arrangement.
+Ha has 20 years of experience in providing tax and consulting services, advising on investment forms, merger and acquisition, cross border transactions and investment structuring to leading multi-national corporations in Vietnam.
+She has been advising both investors and EPC contractors on Vietnam’s major refinery projects, and has been deeply involved in the first SOE debt restructuring project in Vietnam under a UK scheme of arrangement.

-Ha holds the fellowship status of the UK Association of Certified Chartered Accountants and is also an Australian CPA and a Vietnam CPA.
+Ha holds the fellowship status of the UK Association of Certified Chartered Accountants.
+She is also an Australian CPA and a Vietnam CPA.
 Ha is a frequent writer for various newspapers and an active speaker in conferences and seminars in both Vietnam and the region.
-She is also the co-chairwoman for the Woman Corporate Directors (WCD) in Vietnam, the only global organization for director women with over 900 members serving over 1,200 management boards of companies across the world.
-Ha is also an Executive Committee member of the Hanoi Business Association, and also sits in various advisory boards for non-profit organizations.
-In addition, she runs Sympameals with her friends, a charity fund providing free meals to poor patients in the city cancer hospital.
+She is also the Co-chairwoman for the Woman Corporate Directors (WCD) in Vietnam, the only global organization for director women with over 900 members serving over 1,200 management boards of companies across the world.
+Ha has been elected as Vice Chairwoman of the Hanoi Business Association for the period of 2017 – 2020, actively involved in promoting business of Vietnamese private enterprises.
+She sits in various advisory boards for non-profit organizations and also runs Sympameals with her friends, a charity fund providing free meals to poor patients in the city cancer hospital.

 Ha has been a member of the AmCham board for three years and frequently participates in AmCham activities.
 As one of two Vietnamese and female board members, Ha has contributed to the Board from a different perspective, i.e. bringing on board views of foreign investors and business community she serves from the position of a female leader of one the largest auditing and consulting firms in Vietnam and in the world.